 To clean it:

-- Rinse and reconnect: Once you’re done, rinse them and put them back together again.
+- Rinse and reconnect: Once the parts are clean, rinse them and place them back into position.

 Water Softener Troubleshooting Tips

-Be Safe Not Sorry
+Be Safe, Not Sorry